A7med-7elmy/histpal/README.md

 "anibus"..........for the god of death anibus palette.

-"beetle"...........for the palette of sacrab beelte.
+"beetle"...........for the palette of sacrab beetle statuette.

 "ankh".............for the regenerated palette of a wooden case for a mirror, formed in the shape of an ankh.